-Swimmers are normally within the age range of 13-16 years old, and all will have swum at either the British or English National Championships (or the equivalent championships of the swimmer's home nation).
+Swimmers are normally within the age range of 15-18 years old, and have all competed at British Summer Championship level (or the equivalent championships of the swimmer's home nation).

 Training involves 9 pool based training sessions spread over 6 days with gym training three times a week.